There's No Such Thing as Ethical Oil

 Another concern for Canada's energy future is that the royalty regime [PDF] for tar sands leases is too weak.
 The rate is set at 1 percent until a project becomes profitable, and then it jumps to 25 percent, which is still low compared to some countries.
 Alberta risks squandering an opportunity to build its Heritage sovereign wealth fund while the people's resources disappear into private pockets, leaving the province without financial means to transition to a cleaner economy.

 Is America being a good neighbor in this transaction, or merely abetting a fellow oil junkie?
 The proposed Keystone XL extension of the pipeline network that carries Albertan oil to the United States is currently under consideration, and final approval falls to the U.S. Department of State because of the international border crossing.
-It was announced on March 15 that a supplemental environmental impact statement will be issued, followed by a new public comment period, to determine whether the project is "in the U.S. national interest."
+It was announced on March 15 that a supplemental environmental impact statement will be issued, followed by a new public comment period, to determine whether the project is in the national interest.

 Buying more energy from a friendly neighbor appears like a good idea on the surface.
 But while energy security has the ring of a robust and consistent concept, it is actually a relative one.
 It wears a false halo of military necessity even during peacetime.
 Supplier countries want security of demand, and consumer countries want security of supply.
 What the oil industry really worries about is running out of business.
 "Producers who seek to maximize long-term revenue will want to maintain oil prices stable at the highest price that does not induce substantial investment in substitutes," writes technology and innovation expert Philip Auerswald.